Top 5 Conditions Dry Needling Can Help With

 Filiform needles don’t contain any medicine and therefore don’t inject any substance into your body.

-This is why it’s called dry needling, to distinguish it from “wet needling”, which is how hypodermic needles – the ones they use to inject medicine or draw blood – work.
+This is why it’s called dry needling, to distinguish it from “wet needling”, which is when hypodermic needles used to inject medicine or draw blood work are used.

 If you’ve ever had acupuncture done before, the needles used are the same, though the reason for doing the treatment and the technique is different.